ZeldOcarina/nu-dentistry/tooth-extraction.md

     content: While not always necessary for everyone, impacted wisdom tooth extraction can be extremely crucial in a patient's dental development and overall health.
       If wisdom teeth are unable to fully emerge, you can't properly clean or maintain them.
-Tooth decay and gum disease are often quick to follow.
+Tooth decay and <a href='/houston-tx/emergency-dentistry/gingivitis/'
+      target='_blank' class='paragraph-link'>gum disease</a> are often quick to follow.
       In some instances, this can lead to cysts and tumor development.
 At Nu Dentistry, we only recommend that at-risk teeth be removed, and we take great care to ensure you always retain your healthiest smile possible.
   superheading: ''
   heading: Frequently Asked Questions
   text: